-Service

-The performance of activities, work, or duties.
-This includes freemium services.

-NOTE 1-A service is self-contained, coherent, discrete, and can be composed of other services.

-NOTE 2-A service is generally an intangible product.

-Stage

-A period within the life cycle of an entity that relates to the state of its description or realization.

-NOTE 1-Sages relate to major progress and achievement milestones of the entity through its life cycle.

-NOTE 2-Stages often overlap.

-Supplier

-An organization or an individual that enters into an agreement with the acquirer for the supply of a product or service.

-NOTE 1-Other terms commonly used for supplier are contractor, producer, seller, or vendor.

-NOTE 2-The acquirer and the supplier sometimes are part of the same organization.

-System

-A combination of interacting elements organized to achieve one or more stated purposes.

-NOTE-A construct or collection of different elements that together produce results not obtainable by the elements alone.
-The elements, or parts, can include people, hardware, software, facilities, policies, processes and documents; that is, all things required to produce systems-level results.

-System characteristic

-Attributes or distinguishing features pertaining to a system.

-System element

-A member of a set of elements that constitute a system.
-For example, hardware, software, data, humans, processes (e.g., processes for providing service to users), procedures (e.g., operator instructions), facilities, materials, and naturally occurring entities or any combination.

-NOTE-A system element is a discrete part of a system that can be implemented to fulfil specified requirements.

-Task

-A required, recommended, or permissible action, intended to contribute to the achievement of one or more outcomes of a process.

-Trade-off

-A decision-making action that selects from various requirements and alternative solutions on the basis of net benefit to the stakeholders.

-Top management

-A person or group of people who direct and control the organization at the highest level.

-NOTE-Top management can be the owner of an organization, majority shareholders, senior manager in the organization, or members of the governing board.

-Unfair terms

-Terms that do not meet the definition of "fair terms."
-See also: fair terms.

-User

-See ISO/IEC 25010:2011.

-NOTE-The role of user and the role of operator are sometimes vested, simultaneously or sequentially, in the same individual or organization.

-Validation

-NOTE-A system is able to accomplish its intended use, goals and objectives (i.e., meet stakeholder requirements) in the intended operational environment.
-The right system was built.

-Value

-Something desirable that influences the selection from available modes, means and ends of action.
-Examples of positive values include love, privacy, security, transparency, accountability, generosity, dignity, courage, and fairness.
-Examples of negative values include bias, ambiguity, absence of privacy, selfishness, and greediness.

-Value lead

-The person assigned to coordinate and conduct related to value elicitation and prioritization and traceability of values through the requirements and design artifacts.

-Verification

-Well-being

-Children's well-being promotes emotional regulation, self-actualisation, empowerment, creativity, safety & security, diversity equality & inclusion, and the child's feelings of competence.
+- NOTE-A construct or collection of different elements that together produce results not obtainable by the elements alone.
+The - elements, or parts, can include people, hardware, software, facilities, policies, processes and documents; that is, all things - required to produce systems-level results. - system characteristic: Attributes or distinguishing features pertaining to a system. - 438 system element: A member of a set of elements that constitute a system.
+For example, hardware, software, data, - humans, processes (e.g., processes for providing service to users), procedures (e.g., operator instructions), - 440 facilities, materials, and naturally occurring entities or any combination. - NOTE-A system element is a discrete part of a system that can be implemented to fulfil specified requirements. - task: A required, recommended, or permissible action, intended to contribute to the achievement of one or more - outcomes of a process. - 444 trade-off: A decision-making action that selects from various requirements and alternative solutions on the basis - of net benefit to the stakeholders. - top management: A person or group of people who direct and control the organization at the highest level. - NOTE-Top management can be the owner of an organization, majority shareholders, senior manager in the organization, or - 448 members of the governing board. - unfair terms: Terms that do not meet the definition of "fair terms."
+See also: fair terms. - 450 user: See ISO/IEC 25010:2011. - 451 NOTE-The role of user and the role of operator are sometimes vested, simultaneously or sequentially, in the same individual - 452 or organization. - 453 validation: See ISO 9000:2015. - NOTE-A system is able to accomplish its intended use, goals and objectives (i.e., meet stakeholder requirements) in the - intended operational environment.
+The right system was built. - 456 value: Something desirable that influences the selection from available modes, means and ends of action. - Examples of positive values include love, privacy, security, transparency, accountability, generosity, dignity, - 458 courage, and fairness.
+Examples of negative values include bias, ambiguity, absence of privacy, selfishness, and - 459 greediness. - 460 value lead: The person assigned to coordinate and conduct related to value elicitation and prioritization and - traceability of values through the requirements and design artifacts. - 462 verification: See ISO 9000:2005. - well-being: children's well-being promotes emotional regulation, self-actualisation, empowerment, creativity, - safety & security, diversity equality & inclusion, and the child's feelings of competence.

-3.2 Acronyms and abbreviations
+465 3.2 Acronyms and abbreviations

-AADSF Age Appropriate Digital Service Framework

-AAR Age Appropriate Register

-CCCM Change Control and Configuration Management

-CSEA child sexual exploitation and abuse

-UNCRC United Nations Convention on the Rights of the Child
+- 466 AADSF Age Appropriate Digital Service Framework - 467 AAR Age Appropriate Register - 468 CCCM Change Control and Configuration Management - 469 CSEA child sexual exploitation and abuse - 470 UNCRC United Nations Convention on the Rights of the Child

-4 Conformance
+471 4 Conformance

-The processes in this specification allow an organization to construct a life cycle and/or design and develop methodologies appropriate to make its product and services age appropriate.
+- 472 The processes in this specification allow an organization to construct a life cycle and/or design and develop - 473 methodologies appropriate to make its product and services age appropriate.